Quick Facts

 The band’s style combined a range of influences (including rock, funk, jazz, psychedelic rock, standards, and nursery rhymes) with the spirit of a Pentecostal church revival and produced some of the era’s most energizing and compelling songs.
 “Everyday People” and “Thank You (Falletinme Be Mice Elf Agin)”—both of which reached number one on the pop and rhythm-and-blues charts—as well as “Hot Fun in the Summertime” and “I Want to Take You Higher” all became classics of popular music.

-Based in the San Francisco Bay area, the unpredictable and innovative Family Stone was one of the first acts to feature blacks and whites and men and women all performing and singing simultaneously.
-The loud colours and individualistic dress of the players reflected and influenced the counterculture of the 1960s; musically, Sly and the Family Stone laid the foundation for much of the street funk, soul, and disco music of the 1970s.
+The loud colors and individualistic dress of the players reflected and influenced the counterculture of the 1960s.
+Musically, Sly and the Family Stone laid the foundation for much of the street funk, soul, and disco music of the 1970s.

-Raised in a churchgoing family in Vallejo, the charismatic Sylvester Stewart learned to perform at an early age.
+Raised in a churchgoing family in Vallejo, California, the charismatic Sylvester Stewart learned to perform at an early age.
 He established himself in the Bay Area music industry by working at Autumn Records producing national pop hits for Bobby Freeman (“C’mon and Swim”) in 1964 and the Beau Brummels (“Laugh Laugh”) in 1965.
 He was among the area’s top soul music deejays when, adopting his radio name, Sly Stone, he founded the Family Stone in 1967.
-The group comprised his brother Freddie (guitar) and younger sister Rose (piano), trumpeter Robinson, saxophonist Martini, drummer Errico, and bassist Graham.
+The group comprised his brother Freddie (guitar) and younger sister Rose (piano), trumpeter Cynthia Robinson, saxophonist Jerry Martini, drummer Errico, and bassist Larry Graham.

 Signed to Epic in 1967, the band scored its first charting single with the raucous “Dance to the Music” in 1968.
 That smash hit led to a national tour and television appearances.
 In 1969 Sly captured the moods of the nation with the Stand! album, which showcased an unprecedented combination of joy, optimism, and rage and established Sly Stone as a lightning rod for social commentary.
 The band’s engaging performance at the Woodstock festival in August 1969 was a high point of the legendary concert and the zenith of Sly’s career.